dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 Load the *Nail Gun* with *2.5" Nails*.

 Lay *5/8" (19/32) Plywood* down on top of the joists end to end, nailing the corners as you go. `IRC TABLE R503.1`

+Plywood should be run so the direction of the grain runs perpendicular to the joists to increase strength.

 Mark a *Chalk Line* across the plywood for each joist using the nails on either end as a guide.